-All cDNA fragments of EsDAZAP2, EsDorsal, EsHpo, and EsYki were PCR-amplified, by using primers linked to the T7 promoter (Table S1), to then serve as templates for producing siRNA with an in vitro T7 transcription kit (Fermentas, Burlington, Canada).
-For the control, we used GFP siRNA purchased from the GenePharma Co.
-(Shanghai, China).
-For the in vitro RNAi, the siRNA was dissolved in RNase-free water and transfected into E. sinensis primary-cultured hemocytes by using Lipofectamine 3000 (Thermo Fisher Scientific) with a final concentration of 10 nm.
-For the in vivo RNAi, the siRNA (1 $\mu g/g$) was injected into crab hemolymph (of the nonsclerotized membrane of the posterior walking leg).
-To extend the RNAi effect, 24 h after the first injection a second injection was administered to each crab.
-To determine RNAi efficiency, realtime RT-PCR was used with dsGFP RNA as the control.
-After setting up the RNAi assay, S. aureus or V. parahemolyticus was used to stimulate gene-silenced hemocytes in vitro or injected into gene-silenced crabs in vivo.
+All cDNA fragments of EsDAZAP2, EsDorsal, EsHpo, and EsYki were PCR-amplified, by using primers linked to the T7 promoter (Table 1), to then serve as templates for producing siRNA with an in vitro T7 Transcription Kit (Fermentas, Burlington, Canada).
+For the control, we used GFP siRNA GenePharma purchased from the Company (Shanghai, China).
+For the in vitro RNAi, the siRNA was dissolved in RNase-free water and transfected into E. sinensis primary-cultured hemocytes by using Lipofectamine 3000 (Thermo Fisher, Waltham, USA) with 10-nM final concentration.
+For the in vivo RNAi, the siRNA $(1 \mu g/g)$ was injected into crab hemolymph (of the non-sclerotized membrane of the posterior walking leg).
+To extend the RNAi effect, a 24 h after the first injection injection а second was administered to each crab.
+To determine RNAi efficiency, real-time RT-PCR was used with dsGFP RNA as the control.
+After setting up the RNAi assay, S. aureus or V. parahemolyticus were used to stimulate gene-silenced hemocytes in vitro, or injected into gene-silenced crabs in vivo.